code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/j/image.md

 [short_description]

-Inserts an image from a URL.
+Create an image and assign it an element id.

 [/short_description]